 What is Real Ale?

 Like all beer, Real Ale is made from 4 basic ingredients: malted barley, hops, yeast and water.
 Unlike mass produced keg beer, which is subsequently filtered and pasteurised, and then artificially carbonated to make it fizzy, Real Ale remains a living product in the cask that goes to the pub.
-In this way, the amazing range of tastes that result from the various types and sources of the ingredients can be appreciated to the full!
+In this way, the amazing range of tastes that result from the various styles and sources of the ingredients can be appreciated to the full!

 To find out more about Real Ale, please visit the National CAMRA Website for a full description (opens in a new window).

 Real Ale is brewed by many large breweries, but additionally by an increasing number of small and micro breweries.
 This results in a vast range of interesting ales to choose from.

 As a branch, Slough, Windsor & Maidenhead adopted the CAMRA LocAle initiative that promotes pubs stocking locally brewed real ale in 2010.
 The LocAle scheme was created in 2007 by CAMRA’s Nottingham branch, following the demise of local brewer Hardys and Hansons, to support the tradition of brewing in Nottinghamshire.